-Four pilot clinical studies designed to evaluate the safety and efficacy of different combinations of topical pilocarpine and oxymetazoline ophthalmic solutions for the treatment of presbyopia and hyperopia were conducted between 2011 and 2013 by AltaVista Instituto del Investigation Medica at the clinic of Dr. Juan Carlos Abad (Abad, 2013).
+Four pilot clinical studies designed to evaluate the safety and efficacy of different combinations of topical pilocarpine and oxymetazoline ophthalmic solutions for the treatment of presbyopia and hyperopia were conducted between 2011 and 2013 by AltaVista Instituto del Investigation Medica at the clinic of Dr. Abad (Abad, 2013).
 The concentration of pilocarpine tested in all 4 studies was 1.0%, while the concentrations of oxymetazoline tested ranged from 0.0125% to 0.125%.
 Dosing frequency ranged from a single drop to 1 drop 3 times daily for 6 months.
 In the clinical data reported by AltaVista, topical ocular dosing of a fixed combination of pilocarpine and oxymetazoline solutions in patients resulted in no serious adverse events.
 In a study of 65 patients who used a fixed combination of pilocarpine 1.0% and oxymetazoline 0.0125% up to 3 times daily for 6 months, 3 patients (4.6%) discontinued use of the drops due to brow ache or ocular pain (Abad, 2013).
 This incidence is much lower than the reported 20% to 25% discontinuation rate with pilocarpine monotherapy for glaucoma and suggests that the administration of oxymetazoline with pilocarpine may improve the tolerability profile relative to pilocarpine monotherapy (NDA 200-890; Tsai and Forbes, 2009).
 Minor, infrequent adverse events were also reported, including a sense of decreased illumination and ocular floaters.
-AltaVista also reported that oxymetazoline prolonged the duration of the pilocarpine-induced improvement in uncorrected near visual acuity (UNVA) from approximately 4 to 6 hours, with the greatest difference (approximately 1 line) between the combination and pilocarpine monotherapy observed at 6 hours after dosing.
+AltaVista also reported that oxymetazoline prolonged the duration of the pilocarpine-induced improvement in UNVA from approximately 4 to 6 hours, with the greatest difference (approximately 1 line) between the combination and pilocarpine monotherapy observed at 6 hours after dosing.

-Allergan Study 199201-007 evaluated the safety and efficacy of oxymetazoline (0.125%) and pilocarpine (1.0%) in a multicenter, double-masked, randomized, vehicle-controlled study in patients with presbyopia.
+Allergan Study 199201-007 evaluated the safety and efficacy of oxymetazoline (0.125%) monotherapy, pilocarpine (1.0%) monotherapy, or concurrent dosing of both in patients with presbyopia in a multicenter, double-masked, randomized, vehicle-controlled study.
 Oxymetazoline 0.125% and pilocarpine 1.0% ophthalmic solutions were concurrently administered as an "unfixed combination" in which the medications were administered separately.
-For all treatment groups, study medications were dosed QD for 3 days, and after a 5 ± 2 -day washout period, BID for 3 days.
+For all treatment groups, study medications were dosed once daily for 3 days, and after a 5-day washout period, twice daily for 3 days.
 All dosing was performed by trained personnel in the clinic.
+The primary efficacy variable was a UNVA response at visit 3.
+An UNVA responder was defined as a patient with at least a 2 line improvement in mesopic, high contrast, UNVA from baseline (hour 0 of visit 1) at a majority (at least 3) of time points postdose in the nondominant eye.

 A total of 65 patients were randomized, enrolled, and treated in this study.
-Fifteen patients were randomized to Group 1 (oxymetazoline [0.125%] dosed in the nondominant eye), 17 to Group 2 (pilocarpine [1.0%] dosed in the nondominant eye), 16 to Group 3 (oxymetazoline [0.125%]/pilocarpine [1.0%] dosed in the nondominant eye), and 17 to Group 4 (oxymetazoline [0.125%]/pilocarpine [1.0%] dosed in OU).
+Fifteen patients were randomized to Group 1 (oxymetazoline (0.125%) dosed in the nondominant eye), 17 to Group 2 (pilocarpine (1.0%) dosed in the nondominant eye), 16 to Group 3 (oxymetazoline (0.125%)/ pilocarpine (1.0%) dosed in the nondominant eye), and 17 to Group 4

+(oxymetazoline (0.125%)/ pilocarpine (1.0%) dosed in both eyes).
 In each group, patients were evenly distributed among the 4 strata of iris color and age.
-Sixty-three of the 65 patients (96.9%) completed the study.
-One patient in Group 2 and 1 patient in Group 4 discontinued from the study, both due to a nonocular adverse event.
+Sixty-three patients (96.9%, 63/65) completed the study.
+One patient in Group 2 and one patient in Group 4 discontinued the study, both due to a nonocular adverse event.
 There were no statistically significant differences among the treatment groups in any of the demographic variables.